 In-country testing requirements, where the design verification testing must be performed on local soil, continue to act as difficult, costly and time-consuming barriers for NEMA manufacturers of electrical equipment and medical imaging equipment.
-NEMA continues to receive reports from Member manufacturers that face demands for repeated and redundant testing when attempting to gain access to China, Brazil, Colombia, Argentina, Russia, Saudi Arabia, South Africa, South Korea, and other countries.
-The burden of testing the same product multiple times to the same or equivalent Standards can be a significant barrier to market entry.
+The burden of testing the same product multiple times to the same or equivalent standard can be a significant barrier to market entry.
 Our trading partners should make commitments to allow for accreditation of qualified conformity assessment bodies and afford them national treatment in the same spirit as the U.S. Occupational Health and Safety Administration's Nationally Recognized Testing Laboratory (NRTL) program.